tibbsm/mytab/README.md

 	[ ] Update on updates to todos/note

 [] Backups
-    * Save to Google Drive
-      * Save by month?
     * Save manually and store in drive at first

 [] Linters (ES & Prettier)